adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 A `<location>` represents a position in a font's variable design space.
 Variable locations are specified by a comma-separated list of axis location specifiers, at most one per axis.
-An axis is represented by its tag, and the position is specified by an axis value and an optional unit letter:
+An axis is represented by its tag, and the position is specified by an axis value and a unit letter:

 ```fea
 wght=800